Please Note - If you are cruising around Australia you need to select Pacific.

 However, finding travel insurance when you have cancer can be tricky!

-Whilst most policies will usually cover pre-existing medical conditions such as diabetes, asthma and osteoporosis; conditions like cancer, mental illness and heart conditions are more commonly not.
+Whilst most policies will usually cover pre-existing medical conditions such as diabetes, asthma and osteoporosis; conditions like cancer, mental illness and heart conditions are more commonly not covered.

-The general rule of thumb is that insurers do not cover conditions that already exist before your trip and many will require a medical evaluation before they are given the ok.
-Additionally most policies will not cover cancer due to the high risk that sufferers will fall ill or cancel or cut short their trip.
+The general rule of thumb is that insurers do not cover conditions that already exist before your trip and many will require a medical evaluation before they give the ok.
+Additionally, most policies WILL NOT cover cancer due to the heightened risk that sufferers may fall ill, cancel their holiday, or cut their trip short.

-Up until recently, finding travel insurance that would cover cancer was an exercise in frustration.
-Happily, there are insurers that are now adding cancer to their list of covered conditions.
+The travel insurance industry has heard you and is responding.
+Up until recently, finding travel insurance that covered cancer was an exercise in frustration.
+However, there are now a few insurers that have added certain cancers to their list of conditions covered following assessment.

-Insurers such as Australia Post, Covermore and Medibank Private (underwritten by Great Lakes) now cover a range of cancers including breast, prostate, kidney, bowel, colon and skin cancer.
-Additionally, Priceline Protects (underwritten by ACE Insurance) and Citibank (underwritten by ACE Insurance) both provide cover for prostate cancer whilst AAMI (underwritten by Suncorp) will insure travellers with breast or prostate cancer.
+Insurers such as Covermore (underwritten by Zurich) may cover a range of cancers including breast, prostate, kidney, bowel, brain and skin cancer.
+Additionally, AAMI (underwritten by Suncorp) may insure travellers with breast or prostate cancer (under certain conditions).

-Whilst you can now find insurance, it’s important to note that certain conditions apply to cancer cover.
+It’s important to note that certain conditions will always apply to cancer cover.
 Although we've highlighted some important terms below, be sure to chat to your provider before you buy.

-• Priceline, Citibank and AAMI will only cover prostate cancer if you have a Gleason Score P.S.A. of 3.0 or less.
+• Citibank and AAMI will only cover prostate cancer if you have a Gleason Score P.S.A. (prostate specific antigen) of 3.0 or less.

-• AAMI requires travellers with breast cancer and prostate cancer to have received their diagnosis and treatment over 12 months ago.
-Additionally, they will not cover any secondary cancers.
+• AAMI may cover travellers with breast cancer and prostate cancer provided they had received their diagnosis and treatment over 12 months ago, have not had any chemotherapy or radiotherapy